AndrusAsumets/supershy-client/README.md

 enjoy decent internet speeds.

-Each time a new instance is created, a phonehome call is made from it to Cloudflare KV containing instance's public host key, which will be then queried by supershy, and henceforth added to your SSH's known_hosts file.
-When SSH client is connecting to the SSH server, StrictHostKeyChecking=yes will be set.
+Each time a new instance is created, a phonehome call is made from it to Cloudflare KV containing instance's WireGuard public key (or host key for SSH), which will be then queried by supershy.
-This adds a layer of security against possible MITM attacks.

 The logic behind jumping from one exit node to another is that it helps you to keep your communications safe.
 Should anyone try to pinpoint you using your exit